All Episodes

 His full report, if it's truthful, could literally be a game changer in all of this.

-Now Horowitz's year-long investigation already reportedly contributed to the early resignation of deputy FBI director Andrew McCabe, and his work has been felt apparently in other ways.
+Now, Horowitz's year-long investigation already reportedly contributed to the early resignation of Deputy FBI Director Andrew McCabe, and his work has been felt apparently in other ways.

-Horowitz also was the guy that uncovered the series of text messages between Peter Strzok and Lisa Page that led special counsel Robert Muller to remove Strzok from his team and Page from his team.
+Horowitz also was the guy that uncovered the series of text messages between Peter Strzok and Lisa Page that led special counsel Robert Mueller to remove Strzok from his team and Page from his team.

 Now, those texts have fueled accusations among GOP lawmakers that Mueller's probe was tainted in partisanship.